flyingcircusio/doc/src/guide/platform_nixos/webgateway.rst

       ssl_certificate_key ./mydomain.key

    This is important because your certificate files will be copied into the Nix store along with your confguration files.
-Absoulte paths will then not match any longer.
+Absoulte paths will then no longer match.

 Debugging
 ---------